Dunga: Senior

-Raí initially started the 1994 World Cup in the United States as the Brazilian team's captain, but after allegedly being held responsible for Brazil's poor performances early on in the tournament, he was eventually dropped altogether in favour of Mazinho.
+Playmaker Raí initially started the 1994 World Cup in the United States as the Brazilian team's captain, but after allegedly being held responsible for Brazil's poor performances early on in the tournament, he was eventually dropped altogether in favour of Mazinho.
 Dunga took over the captaincy and went on to lift the trophy.
-Dunga scored the third penalty kick in the shoot-out victory against Italy in the final, following a 0–0 draw after extra-time.
-According to FIFA.com, the lack of attacking play in the final of the tournament against Italy was in part down to strong holding midfield play by Dino Baggio for Italy, and Dunga and Mauro Silva for Brazil.
+Dunga set-up Romário's opening goal in a 3–0 win over Cameroon in the first round, and scored the third penalty kick in the shoot-out victory against Italy in the final following a goalless draw after extra time.
+According to FIFA, the lack of attacking play in the final of the tournament against Italy was in part down to strong holding midfield play by Dino Baggio for Italy, as well as Dunga and Mauro Silva for Brazil.
+Throughout the World Cup, Dunga completed the most passes (692) and tackles (57), both World Cup records.

-Dunga retained the role of the Brazil national team's captain for the next four years until the 1998 FIFA World Cup, in which he participated, despite playing in the Japanese J. League, in what was considered to be a lower standard of competitive football at the time.
-The 1998 edition of the tournament was notable for the tensions and lack of teamwork within the Brazilian side.
+Dunga retained the role of the Brazil national team's captain for the next four years until the 1998 FIFA World Cup, in which he participated, despite playing in the Japanese J. League, considered a lower standard of competitive football at the time.
+He won the 1997 Copa América, scoring his only goal in the competition in a 2–0 win over Colombia in the first round.
+The 1998 World Cup was notable for the tensions and lack of teamwork within the Brazilian side.
 It was often visible on the pitch as demonstrated by the fact that Dunga got into a fight with teammate Bebeto in the first round match against Morocco, forcing the rest of the team to break them up.
-Despite these difficulties, Brazil went on to reach the final of the tournament, where they lost 3–0 to hosts France.
-En route to the final, Dunga scored his team's fourth penalty kick in the shootout victory against the Netherlands in the semi-finals.
+Despite these difficulties, Brazil went on to reach the final of the tournament, where they lost 3–0 to hosts France; this was Dunga's final international appearance.
+En route to the final, Dunga set-up César Sampaio's first goal in a 4–1 win over Chile in the round of 16, and also recorded an assist on Rivaldo's second goal in a 3–2 win over Denmark in the quarter-finals.
+Dunga also scored his team's fourth penalty kick in the shootout victory against the Netherlands in the semi-finals.

+In total, Dunga made 91 senior-level appearances for Brazil, scoring six goals.